No one expected this.

-For PRC, it means much more travel and the costs that it entails over the next two years starting next school year.
+For PRC, it means much more travel and the costs that it entails over the next two seasons starting next school year.

 Some observers have suggested that PRC and Stone were swapped because Stone has had to endure the cost of extensive travel over the past four years being in the more northern district.

-So the question now arises, will Picayune and PRC still play each other in football?
+So the question now arises, will Picayune and PRC still play each other in most sports, but especially football?

 Forrest County, which was dominant in football over the past few years, and Greene County, which is playing for the Class 4A state championship today, both have been moved into Region 5-4A.

-Some sports, such as volleyball and slow pitch and fast-pitch softball, will feature different division alignments due to the fact that not all schools field teams.
+Some sports, such as volleyball and fast-pitch softball, will feature different division alignments due to the fact that not all schools field teams.
 Those division alignments will be released at a later date.